dashtinejad/react-boilerplate/README.md

     $ cd react-boilerplate
     ```

-3. Run `npm start` command, it will install dependencies and run the server:
+3. Run `npm install` command, it will install dependencies:
     ```
-    $ npm start
+    $ npm install
     ```

+4. Run `npm start` command, it will run the server for you:

     ![](http://sk.uploads.im/ANCfy.png)

-4. Now you can browse your site through this address:
+5. Now you can browse your site through this address:
     ```
     http://localhost:10637/
     ```